TrecApps/akv-Spring-boot-4-issue/README.md

 ## Environment Variables

-The property `kv.jwt.key-storage.strategy` determines which environment variables are needed and it can be of two values:
+The property `kv.jwt.key-storage.strategy` determines which environment variables are needed, and it can be one of two values:
 * AKV
 * AKV-pwl